mojotech/pioneer/docs/widget.md

 `function findByText(<text>)...`

 `findByText` allows you to find the first matching child of the widget.
-If the element is found then a raw webElement will be returned, otherwise an undefined value is returned.
+If the element is found then the promise will be resolved with a raw webElement otherwise the promise is resolved with null.

 ## isPresent